ccchenhen/ccchenhen.github.io/_pages/about.md

   - /about.html
 ---

+I am an Associate Professor at Nanjing University of Aeronautics and Astronautics.
 I received the B.E. degree from the East China University of Science and Technology, China, in 2018, and the Ph.D. degree from the University of Sheffield, UK, in 2022.
 I was a Marie Skłodowska-Curie PhD Fellow, under the supervision of Prof. Jie Zhang and Prof. Xiaoli Chu.
 I was a Digital Futures Postdoctoral Researcher at KTH Royal Institute of Technology, under the supervision of Prof. Carlo Fischione and Prof. Emil Björnson.
-My current research interests include massive MIMO, mmWave/THz networks, wireless intelligence, and signal processing.
+My current research interests include UAV swarm, massive MIMO, and aerospace communication networks.

 My detailed education and experience can be found in [Education and Experience](/edu-work-experience/).